 - 1. Navigate the node tree until you find the node (page) that you wish to make available at an alternate location.
 Make sure that you're actually looking at the node. - 2.
 Click the "Add locations" button in the "Locations" window.
 The system will bring up the browse interface. - 3.
 Use the browse interface to select the alternate location(s) where the object should be published. - 4.
 Click OK the object will be published at the selected location(s) and thus it should appear at different locations in the tree.

 Controlling the locations before publishing

 First of all, you'll need to enable the "Locations" window.
-This can be done by clicking the "On" link for "Locations" in the "Edit mode settings" window displayed when the "My account" tab is selected.
+This can be done by clicking the "On" link for "Locations" in the "User preferences" settings in the collapsible right menu.